heba-alsayed-ahmad/Business-intellegence/chapter7.md

 >=====================
 > *Part of a complete BI framework is a set of analytical tools that are deployed for the analysts to use.*
+>
+> # *Reportin*
+> - *BI tools should have the capability for creation of formatted and interactive reports with extensive distribution capabilities*
+> - *The ideal tool should also be able to support a wide variety of reporting formats and structures (Graphical, Tabular, Financial, Operational, etc.) and provide the ability to distribute these reports effectively through the web (Intranet) and mobile devices.*